-GBE Holding GmbH (hereinafter, the "Group") was incorporated in the Germany with registration number HRB 187059 and it is the parent of GBE Brokers Ltd (the "CIF" or "Company") which was incorporated in the Republic of Cyprus on 5 August 2013 with registration number HE 324205 and licensed by the Cyprus Securities and Exchange Commission (hereinafter the "CySEC") with number CIF 240/14.
+GBE Holding GmbH (hereinafter, the "Group") was incorporated in the Germany with registration number HRB 187059 and it is the parent of GBE Brokers Ltd (the "CIF" or "Company") which was incorporated in the Republic of Cyprus on 5 August 2013 with registration number HE 324205.
+The Company obtained a Cyprus Investment Firm ('CIF') license from the Cyprus Securities and Exchange Commission ('CySEC'), CIF licence No. 240/14 on 27 June 2014 to provide the following Investment and Ancillary Services in trading with the Financial Instruments listed below, in accordance with Part I, II and III of the Law 87(I)/2017: